Sbsm157/cVAE-OSM/README.md

     source .venv/bin/activate
     pip install -r requirements.txt

+> <u>Caution</u>: To avoid troubles, we recommend to use the same Python version as the one used by the authors, *i.e.* Python 3.11.

-#### Using Dependency List
+#### 5. Using Dependency List

-The packages required for running the notebooks are:
-  - tensorflow,
-  - scipy,
-  - numpy,
-  - scikit-learn,
-  - matplotlib,
-  - ipykernel.

-If none of the previous method is suited to your particular situation you can try to install these packages by the method of your choice and run the scripts.

-For convenience, we provide the pip command below.
+Ultimately, in case the Python version is too different from the one used by authors, some package may not be available with an acceptable version.

+In that later case the only solution to run the experiments is to install dependencies without taking care of the versions.
+It is recommended to create a virtual environment but one might install the corresponding packages at the system level if required.

+    python3 -m venv .venv --prompt cVAE-prompt
+    source .venv/bin/activate
-    pip install tensorflow scipy numpy scikit-learn matplotlib ipykernel
+    pip install tensorflow scipy numpy scikit-learn matplotlib ipykernel tqdm

 > Warning!
-The reproducibility of the results is then not guaranteed.
+The reproducibility of the results is then not guaranteed at all.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>